-The new consensus statement on concussion in sport, along with updated new concussion resources, were publicly released March 12, 2013.
-Published in the British Journal of Sports Medicine, the statement is primarily for use by physicians and healthcare professionals who are involved in the care of injured athletes.
+The most recent consensus statement on concussion in sport, along with updated concussion resources, was publicly released March 12, 2013.
+Published in the British Journal of Sports Medicine, the statement is primarily for use by physicians and healthcare professionals who are involved in the care of injured athletes

 For more information, see our concussion section.